cweagans/docker-bg-sync/README.md

     **IMPORTANT**: The *ability* to add extra lines to your Unison profile is supported by the bg-sync project.
 The *results* of what might happen because of this configuration is *not*.
 Use this option at your own risk.
+  * **`SYNC_NODELETE_SOURCE`** (default: '1'): Set this variable to "0" to allow
+    Unison to sync deletions to the source directory.
+This could cause unpredictable behaviour with your source files.

 ## Why not use *x*?